imimajin/obsidian-remarkable/README.md

    ```

 2. **Install `rmapi`**:
-   Follow the instructions on the [rmapi GitHub page](https://github.com/juruen/rmapi) to install and configure `rmapi`.You need to run `rmapi` once to create the device and user token.
+   Follow the instructions on the [rmapi GitHub page](https://github.com/juruen/rmapi) to install and configure `rmapi`.
+You need to run `rmapi` once to create the device and user token.
 Refer to the [rmapi tutorial](https://github.com/juruen/rmapi/blob/master/docs/tutorial-print-macosx.md#run-rmapi-for-first-time) for more details.

 2. **Install the Plugin**:
    - You can install the plugin from the Obsidian community plugins section by searching for "To Remarkable".